Ents24/public-api-docs/blueprint/blueprint.md

 #### Artist List [GET]
 + Parameters
   + name (optional, string, `Blondie`) ...
 The string that matches artist names you want a list of.<br />***NB:*** *Values applied to this parameter may match more than one artist!<br />You should use the `artist/read` end-point to retrieve data for a particular artist.*
+  + like (optional, string, `oKkO`) ...
+Unique identifier string of the artist for which you want a list of similar artists.
   + genre (optional, string, `rock`) ...
 The genre you want an artists listing for.
   + results\_per\_page (optional, integer, `25`) ...
 The number of results you want per page/chunk [25, 50, 100].
   + page (optional, string, `ZW0=`) ...
 The page/chunk of results to be requested.